Targretin Gel Side Effects

 Along with its needed effects, bexarotene topical (the active ingredient contained in Targretin Gel) may cause some unwanted effects.
 Some side effects will have signs or symptoms that you can see or feel.
 Your doctor may watch for others by doing certain tests.
 Since the medication is applied externally to the skin, in general, these side effect are less common.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking bexarotene topical:More common
+If any of the following side effects occur while taking bexarotene topical, check with your doctor immediately:More common

 - Bloating or swelling of face, hands, lower legs and/or feet